 Your first appearance in court is commonly called an arraignment.
 This is the time when you are informed of the charges against you.
 This time is also when you are given the opportunity to enter a plea of guilty of not guilty.
 This is not the time for you to bring evidence or witnesses to testify.

-If you plead not guilty, the Court will set a date to return for a pre-trial omnibus hearing.
+If you plead not guilty, the Court will set a date to return for a pre-trial omnibus hearing or final pre-trial hearing.
 The Court will also set bond.
 Bond guarantees your appearance at future court proceedings.
 If you are found not guilty, your cash bond will be returned.
 If you are found guilty, the bond may be used toward any fines or restitution you receive as part of your sentence.
 Cash or surety bonds will be accepted.

 You have the right to consult an attorney before entering a plea.
 The Court may appoint an attorney for you if you cannot afford one and you would receive jail if convicted.
 The Judge will ask you how you would like to plead.
 You have the following options: